FIELD Pilots – SOIL HEALTH

 (i) Farm data, given by the users through a web interface: location, soil data analysis, crop rotation and agronomic practices;

-(ii) Soil health self-assessment, through an app for doing and registering results of spade test (a step-by-step evaluation of the main soil features such as structure, layers, biodiversity, on a 30 to 45 cm deep sample of soil);
+(ii) Soil health self-assessment, where farmers register on the app the results of spade tests (a step-by-step evaluation of the main soil features such as structure, layers, biodiversity, on a 30 to 45 cm deep sample of soil);

 (iii) Soil model, based on the Rothamsted carbon model (Coleman & Jenkinson,1996), to estimate SOM dynamics in the soil;